deep-war/InventoryManagementSystem/README.md

 The project has a login and registration page for authentication of the manager.
 The manager needs to register himself before logging into the system.

+The demo video can be viewed at: https://youtu.be/ixN-tgFhRyQ

 ## Usage

 ### Install node.js to the system.